 If the resolution of your image is too low at the size the image will be used (i.e. under 300 ppi), then you can always try resampling the image (setting its resolution and size independently, resulting in some loss of quality).
 This, of course, is not your first choice, but the image may still be good enough to use after it’s resampled.
 (That’s a subject for another blog post!
 And it’s also explained in Book Design Made Simple—chapter 46.)

-I hope this helps you to determine whether your images are high enough resolution to print in your book.
+I hope this helps you to determine whether your image is high enough resolution to print in your book.
 If you have any questions, feel free to ask in the comments!

 Book Design Made Simple.
 You can do it yourself.